The Eternal Sunshine Tour

-The Eternal Sunshine Tour is the upcoming fifth concert tour and fourth arena tour by the American singer-songwriter Ariana Grande.
-It will commence on June 6, 2026, at Oakland Arena in Oakland and end on September 1 of the same year at the O_{2} Arena in London, consisting of 41 shows.
-Grande announced the tour in August 2025, following the release of her seventh studio album, Eternal Sunshine (2024).
+The Eternal Sunshine Tour was the fifth concert tour and fourth arena tour by the American singer Ariana Grande, in support of her seventh studio album, Eternal Sunshine (2024), and its 2025 reissue, subtitled Brighter Days Ahead.
+The tour commenced on June 6, 2026, at Oakland Arena in Oakland, United States, and concluded on September 1 of the same year at the O_{2} Arena in London, England.
+It featured 41 shows.

 Background and development

 In March 2024, Ariana Grande released her seventh studio album, Eternal Sunshine.
-Four months later, during an interview on the Shut Up Evan podcast, she stated she planned a "mini sampling of shows" supporting the album, adding that it would be "a really lovely idea to be able to trickle in some shows" between the releases of Wicked (2024) and Wicked: For Good (2025).
+Four months later, during an interview on the Shut Up Evan podcast, she said that she planned a "mini sampling of shows" supporting the album, adding that it would be "a really lovely idea to be able to trickle in some shows" between the releases of Wicked (2024) and Wicked: For Good (2025).

-Speculation arose that December of an announcement of a concert tour for the following year but Republic Records, Grande's label, denied the rumors, stating there were "no plans" for Grande to tour.
-That same month, during an interview with Variety, Grande stated that although "music and being on stage will always be a part of [her] life", she would not be touring "anytime soon", prioritizing acting for "the next few years".
+Speculation arose in December on an announcement of a concert tour for the following year; Grande's label, Republic Records, denied the rumors, stating that there were "no plans" for her to tour.
+During an interview with Variety that month, Grande stated that, although "music and being on stage will always be a part of [her] life", she would not be touring "anytime soon", prioritizing acting for "the next few years".

-In July 2025, Grande made an social media post teasing potential shows for 2026, ending the caption with: "I plan to sing for you all next year.
-Even if its just for a little".
-At the end of august, Grande teased the tour on social media with a video that referenced her musical short film Brighter Days Ahead (2025).
+In July 2025, Grande teased potential shows for 2026 on social media, writing: "I plan to sing for you all next year.
+Even if its just for a little."
+At the end of August, Grande teased the tour on social media with a video that referenced her musical short film Brighter Days Ahead (2025).
 Live Nation Entertainment announced the tour a day later.

-Commercial performance
+The tour also incorporated songs from the album's 2025 reissue, also subtitled Brighter Days Ahead, as well as tracks from her sixth and eighth albums, Positions (2020) and Petal (2026); songs from Petal were gradually added to the setlist in the shows held following that album's release on July 31, 2026.

+In November 2025, Grande confirmed that the tour would be "one last hurrah... for now", as she intends to take an indefinite hiatus from the music industry to focus on acting and theatre.

+Production

+Grande and her long-time collaborator, Christian Breslauer, directed the tour, which features references to The Wizard of Oz (1939) and continues the narrative established in Brighter Days Ahead.
+The staging of the tour further alludes to Brighter Days Ahead by including the house featured in the film.